 Hubstaff Talent focuses on providing a remote workforce for a variety of different companies.
 The benefit of this is that there are one-off gigs, part-time positions, and full-time remote working opportunities to be found on the job postings through this platform.

 Furthermore, Hubstaff isn't reliant on the dreaded bidding system like so many other sites like Fiverr.
 Instead, you can showcase your skills on your profile and wait for companies to come to you.

 Bonus: Build Your Own Website

-Building a freelance network through sites like Fiverr can seem like the easiest option, but that isn't always the case.
-Especially if you are already established in your industry.
+Building a freelance network through Fiverr alternatives can seem like the easiest option, but that isn't always the case, especially if you are already established in your industry.